JonathanTremblay/UnityGameViewResetter/ReadMe.md

 ## Version History

+* 0.9.4
+    * Fixed a bug when there is no main camera.
 * 0.9.3
     * Renamed asmdef file to match namespace.
 Limited reset to once per session.
 * 0.9.2